stopscratchingtables/Assignment1/ReadMe.md

    Filled with merchandise of the beatles.
    Once the purchase button is clicked, a payment forum shows up for payment.

+- ___CREDITCARDFORUM.HTML___
+   Purchase form for items bought on shop.html

+### New features to be added
+- The ability to purchase more than one item
+- A better quality navbar

 ## Technologies Used
 - HTML